Long Term Conditions

-We have experienced nurses and health care assistants who are specially trained to support people suffering from dementia.
-We have successfully handled many complex and challenging mental health cases.
-This has never been easy but by treating each case as unique and clients with patience, understanding, compassion and dignity has always been key to our success.
-We conduct regular mental health risk assessments to gauge mental capacity and depression.
+We have experienced nurses and health care assistants who are specially trained to support people suffering from dementia and have years of experience handling complex and challenging mental health conditions.
+As part of care, we conduct regular risk assessments to gauge mental capacity and health.

 A long‑term condition sometimes referred to as a “chronic condition” is one that generally lasts a year or longer and impacts a person’s life.
 Examples include dementia, arthritis, asthma, cancer, dementia, diabetes, heart disease, mental health conditions, and stroke.

 We work closely together with GPs and other community health professionals in providing care for people with social care needs and multiple long‑term conditions to deliver safe, high‑quality services that promote independence, choice, and control.
 We actively support their participation in social and leisure activities considering their state-of-health, priorities, and preferences in our care plans.
 From our experience, this has had a positive impact on their quality of life and improves their mental state of health.
 Several authoritative studies have shown that people with long term conditions are significantly more at risk from suffering mental ill-health and depression.

 “My father suffers from Huntington Disease and his speech has progressively become more and more impaired, to the point that I can hardly understand him.
 I was impressed to see how the office staff talked to him on the day of his first assessment.
 No other agency before has shown this kind of respect for him.
 I finally felt relieved to see he would be in good hands.”